tille/git-workshop/2/readme.md

 =================

 <blockquote>
-Use "git checkout -- <file>..." to discard changes in working directory Use checkout only when the file is commited otherwise use reset
+Use "git checkout -- <file>..." to discard changes in working directory<br>
+Use checkout only when the file is commited otherwise use reset
 </blockquote>